volcanohatred/pen300/sektor7_intermediate/readme.md

 runtime may detect, next thing to do is try process injection with no imports.

 first lets try to refine getting process id programme.

+# video 8

+thread context injection - we inject into the thread and change context into starting our shellcode.

+this may crash the process itself.

+but calc.exe spawn

+# video 9

+Mapview code injection

+using mechanism of interprocess communication when two processes want to use a shared memory section.

+We create a local view in our code section, we use create remote view to share the memeory, and then we execute the code.

+need to run code